mxschmitt/chrome-link-blank-noopener/README.md

 Also the icon will change from an positive to a negative one once if there are findings on the page.
 It will check for DOM updates every second.

+## Installation

+Download the source code of the latest release and install it via the `chrome://extensions` page by enabling there the Developer mode and loading the unpacked variant.

 ## Helpful articles

 - [About the vulnerability](https://mathiasbynens.github.io/rel-noopener/)